Oral Thrush in Babies

 While oral thrush in infants is a common infection, visit your doctor if you have confirmed its presence in your baby’s mouth.
 Generally, this yeast infection will clear off on its own within a couple of weeks.
 However, if it does not, then it is definitely time to speak to the doctor.
 Visit the doctor if you are unsure whether the white patches seen in your baby’s mouth are indeed signs of oral thrush.

-If your baby develops oral thrush, make sure you provide it with a lot of care and comfort.
-Speak to your medical practitioner if you feel worried about it.
-If your GP has prescribed any kind of medication, make sure you are following the instructions completely.
+If your baby develops oral thrush, make sure you treat it with care and comfort.
+Speak to your medical practitioner if you feel worried about your baby.
+If the doctor has prescribed any kind of medication, make sure you are following the instructions completely.
 Finally, you should remember that this infection will make its presence felt for some time and will disappear on its own or through medication.